Uberspace/lab/source/guide_embetty.rst

 Embetty
 #######

-Embetty_ is a Node.js_ proxy service that allows you to embed Tweets and videos from YouTube, Facebook, and Vimeo on your website without compromising your visitor's privacy.
+Embetty_ is a :manual:`Node.js <lang-nodejs>` proxy service that allows you to embed Tweets and videos from YouTube, Facebook, and Vimeo on your website without compromising your visitor's privacy.
 It is developed by `Heise online`_ and is released under the MIT license.

 ----

 .. note:: For this guide you should be familiar with the basic concepts of

-  * Node.js_
+  * :manual:`Node.js <lang-nodejs>`
-  * supervisord_
+  * :manual:`supervisord <daemons-supervisord>`

 Prerequisites
 =============